leanprover-community/lean4-metaprogramming-book/README.md

 # A Lean 4 Metaprogramming Book

-Authors: Arthur Paulino, Damiano Testa, Edward Ayers, Henrik Böving, Jannis Limperg, Siddhartha Gadgil, Siddharth Bhat, Evgenia Karunus
+Authors: Arthur Paulino, Damiano Testa, Edward Ayers, Evgenia Karunus, Henrik Böving, Jannis Limperg, Siddhartha Gadgil, Siddharth Bhat

 A PDF is [available here for download](../../releases/download/latest/Metaprogramming.in.Lean.4.pdf) (and is rebuilt on each change).